-List all public offices for which you

-have been a candidate:

-Member of the West Virginia House of

-Delegates from Kanawha County

-Major Committee: Judiciary

-1980, 1982: (Lost)

-Candidate for WV House of Delegates

-(Kanawha County)

-1988 General Election: (Lost)

-Republican Nominee - Justice -WV Supreme Court of Appeals

-1992 General Election: (Lost)

-Republican Nominee - Circuit

-Judge - Circuit Court of Kanawha

-County, Division III

-1996 General Election:

-(Lost)

-Republican Nominee - Attorney General - State of West Virginia

-List all memberships and offices held in and services rendered to all political parties or election b. committees during the last 10 years:
+List all public offices for which you have been a candidate: 1979-1980; 1984: 1990-1992 Member of the West Virginia House of Delegates from Kanawha County Major Committee: Judiciary 1980, 1982: (Lost) Candidate for WV House of Delegates (Kanawha County) 1988 General Electic (Lost) on: Republican Nominee - Justice - WV Supreme Court of Appeals 1992 General Electic (Lost) on: Republican Nominee - Circuit Judge - Circuit Court of Kanawha County, Division III 1996 General Electic (Lost) on: Republican Nominee - Attorney General - State of West Virginia b.
+List all memberships and offices held in and services rendered to all political parties or election committees during the last 10 years:

 I have been a member of the Kanawha County Republican Women's Club.
-I was elected as a delegate to the Republican National Conventions in 1992, 1996, 2000 and was an alternate in committee, or similar entity of \$50 or more for the past 10 years:
+I was elected as a delegate to the Republican National Conventions in 1992, 1996, 2000 and was an alternate in 1988.

-Itemize all political contributions to any individual, campaign organization, political party, political c.
+c.
+Itemize all political contributions to any individual, campaign organization, political party, political action committee, or similar entity of \$50 or more for the past 10 years: